Academic Career and Information Center

-- Experience organizations and programs that can shape your career at K-State and beyond
+- Tour the Gold LEED-certified Leadership Studies Building and experience organizations and programs that can shape your career at K-State and beyond.

-- Interact with Leadership Studies students, faculty and staff.
+- Interact with leadership studies students, faculty and staff.

-- Gaze up to the top of our new 40-foot rock climbing wall in Chester Peters Recreation
+- Gaze up to the top of our new 40-foot rock climbing wall in Chester Peters Recreation Center.

-- Walk along on a guided tour of the newly expanded Recreation Center, or drop by just
+- Walk along on a guided tour of the newly expanded Recreation Center, or drop by just to look around.

 - Come with a K-State student and get a free daily pass to work in your daily workout.